Berkeley Law makes mindfulness meditation available as a way of increasing well-being, balance, and effectiveness.

 Students who are new to meditation and eager to experience the benefits often ask how best to begin.
 The best approach depends on each individual’s learning style and schedule, however one of the following approaches is likely to work for most people:

 - Attend one of our courses.
-If you are a 1L, we encourage you to participate in the non-credit Sustainable Lawyering: Introduction to Mindfulness for 1Ls.
-If you are a 2L/3L, we invite you to take the 2-credit seminar, Mindfulness for Lawyers: Understanding the Legal Mind for Greater Effectiveness and Wellbeing in the Study and Practice of Law.
+In the fall, we encourage you to participate in the non-credit Seeking Balance: Mindfulness Practice Workshop.
+In the spring, we invite you to take the 2-credit seminar, Mindfulness for Lawyers: Understanding the Legal Mind for Greater Effectiveness and Wellbeing in the Study and Practice of Law.

-- Join one of our drop-in Mindfulness Monday meditation sessions, held every Monday at 1 pm during the semester.
+- Join a drop-in Mindfulness Monday meditation sessions, held every Monday at 1 pm during the semester.
 The location is announced each week on the Berkeley Law calendar and via the events email.

 - Sign up for a retreat at one of the many nearby meditation centers.
 Recommended centers include Spirit Rock Meditation Center, and the International Vipassana Centers.
 We also recommend the Mindfulness-Based Stress Reduction Courses at the UCSF Osher Center in San Francisco.